charity-crypto/SupportWithCrypto/README.md

 Tether Donation Address: TDqRh565ocm1sHogv15VEVMkoycTq6a1i8

+Our Commitment to Transparency and Efficiency

+This platform is entirely free of cost.
+To minimize expenses, we’ve built it using GitHub, allowing us to allocate all funds directly toward charitable efforts.
+Every donation you make goes entirely to those in need, with nothing held back for platform fees or operational costs.

+For every donation received, an act of charity is performed, and we’re committed to keeping you informed every step of the way.
+Photos and updates of these charitable activities are shared here on this page, so you can see the positive impact of your contributions firsthand.

+Tether Donation Address: TDqRh565ocm1sHogv15VEVMkoycTq6a1i8

 Why Your Support Matters

 Our ability to continue this work depends on the generosity of people like you.
 Every donation, no matter the size, plays a vital role in helping us reach more communities and touch more lives.
 We are committed to transparency, showing exactly how each dollar is used to improve the lives of those we serve.
 Your support empowers us to take action, respond to urgent needs, and provide ongoing care and resources to those who need them most.